Guereon History, Family Crest & Coats of Arms

-The French name Guereon has a history dating as far back as the Middle Ages.
+The French name Guereon has a history dating as far back as the 13th century.
 This history is intrinsically entwined with that region known as Normandy, for it was derived from when the Guereon family lived in Normandy, at Gueron.

 Early Origins of the Guereon family

 The surname Guereon was first found in Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat at Gueron and were the seigneurie of that area, in the department of Calvados in the arrondissement of Bayou.
 In 1086 Turstin de Giron or Girounde was an under-tenant of Odo, Bishop of Bayou.
 Later, in 1133, Gueron is described as a bravassoria of the Bishop of Bayou.
 They also branched to Grée and Landelle in Brittany.
 This distinguished family were Grand Masters of the Order of St.Jean of Jerusalem in 1231.

 Important Dates for the Guereon family

 This web page shows only a small excerpt of our Guereon research.
 Another 108 words (8 lines of text) covering the years 1606, 1698, 1774, 1805, 1810, 1833, 1839, and 1848 are included under the topic Early Guereon History in all our PDF Extended History products and printed products wherever possible.

 Guereon Spelling Variations

 The many different spellings of French surnames can be partially explained by the use of local dialects and by the influence of other languages during the early development of the French language.
 As a result of these linguistic and cultural influences, the name Guereon is distinguished by a number of regional variations.
 The many spelling variations of the name include Guerrin, Guerren, Guerin, Guerinne, Guerrein, Guereon, Gueron, Gerin, Garin, Le Guerin, Guerenne, Le Guerinne, De Guerin, De Guerrin, Du Guerin and many more.

 Early Notables of the Guereon family (pre 1700)

 Notable amongst the family in this period was Gilles Guérin (1611-1678), French sculptor; Louis Laguerre (1663-1721), a French decorative painter who mainly worked in England; Pierre Guérin de Tencin (1679-1758), French ecclesiastic; Claudine Guérin de Tencin (1681-1749), French salonist and...

-Migration of the Guereon family to the New World and Oceana
+Migration of the Guereon family

-and were deported to Louisiana.
+Immigration to New France was slow; therefore, early marriage was desperately encouraged amongst the immigrants.
+The fur trade attracted migrants, both noble and commoner.
+15,000 explorers left Montreal in the late 17th and 18th centuries.
+By 1675, there were 7000 French in Quebec.
+By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
+In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported to Louisiana.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The distinguished family name Guereon has made significant contributions to the culture, arts, sciences and religion of France and New France.
 Amongst the settlers in North America with this distinguished name Guereon were Guillaume Guerin who settled in Quebec in 1704 from Normandy; Bertrand Guerin settled in Quebec in 1739 also from Normandy; Jacques Benjamin Guerin from Brittany settled in Quebec in 1759.